bkryza/decorest/README.rst

 If no backend is provided, requests_ is used by default.
-The client usage is largely independent of the backend, however there some minor differences in handling streams and multipart messages, please consult tests in `httpbin test suite`_.
+The client usage is largely independent of the backend, however there some minor differences in handling streams and multipart messages, please consult tests in `httpbin test suite`_ and `httpx compatibility guide`_.

 Decorators
 ----------